Non-Compete Agreement Attorney in Mullica Hill, NJ

 While there are no bright-line rules regarding the enforceability of a non-compete agreement, covenants of more limited duration or geographic scope are more likely to be valid.
 This can, however, vary greatly depending on the type of business, economic conditions, public needs, and other factors.

-Because of the highly subjective nature of these agreements, employers, as well as employees should have a New Jersey non-compete agreement attorney review their language and scope before putting them into effect.
+Because of the highly subjective nature of these agreements, employers, as well as employees should have a New Jersey non-compete agreement attorney review the language and scope before putting them into effect.
 A former employee can face substantial monetary penalties for violating a valid agreement.
 Likewise, the business interests of an employer can suffer if an over-broad agreement becomes invalid.